 There are two basic stated reasons why the war on cash subject comes up, including here in the US.

 The first is criminal activity.
-Since the use of cash is common by criminals – to eliminate any “paper trail” of their activity – it’s thought that banning cash will substantially reduce the rate of crime.
+The use of cash is common by criminals – to eliminate any “paper trail” of their activity.
+It’s thought that banning cash will substantially reduce the rate of crime.